painting a room

 using a putty knife to scrape off dried paint

 Drips of dried paint on wood trim can ruin a successful painting project.
-Remove these nasty drips without stripping your woodwork by following these simple steps:
+Remove these nasty drips without stripping your woodwork by following these steps:

 1. Scrape off dried paint using a putty knife, and remember to angle the blade so it doesn’t damage your wood.